VirgilSecurity/virgil-sdk-javascript/keys.md

 Use the public key identifier on the Public Keys Service to save the private keys.

 The Private Keys Service stores private keys the original way as they were transferred.
-That's why we strongly recommend to transfer the keys which were generated with a password.
+That's why we strongly recommend  transferring the keys which were generated with a password.

 ```javascript
 virgil.privateKeys.stash({